jperrello/Zeroconf-AI/fiction/design_fiction.md

 **What SnapQuip actually did:**

-- Implemented ZeroConf AI client library in version 3.2
+- Implemented Saturn client library in version 3.2
 - Broadcast mDNS queries on app launch and network changes
 - Discovered multiple providers and sorted by priority (lower = better)
 - Cached discovered provider list with 5-minute TTL